kennyalive/blog/content/post/quake3-vulkanized.md

 One of the goals of the entire project is to preserve original look and feel and gameplay of the original Quake III Arena.
 On the graphics side this means that Vulkan backend should provide the same output as native OpenGL-based.

-The tool that I used to compare output from both backends is a *twin mode* that is enabled by the `r_twinMode` cvar.
+The tool that I used to compare the outputs from both backends is a *twin mode* that can be enabled by the `r_twinMode` cvar.
 In this mode the renderer creates two windows that display both OpenGL and Vulkan outputs side-by-side.

 ![Early stages of development.
 The difference is obvious.](/q3-kenny-ed/early-dev.jpeg)
 <p style="text-align: center;">*Early stages of development.
 The difference is obvious.*</p>